ivanleomk/ivanleomk.github.io/docs/blog/posts/simple-mcps.md

 ---
 title: "MCPs are really LLM microservices"
 date: 2025-03-08
-description: "How Model Context Protocols enable dynamic tool integration for AI systems"
+description: "How the Model Context Protocol is really just a precursor to LLM applications as microservices"
 categories:
   - MCPs
   - LLM